-Amazon announced 14,000 corporate jobs in October 2025 (the largest in company history).
-CEO Andy Jassy is "flattening" the organization, cutting middle management by at least 15%.
 The headlines talk about AI automation and efficiency.
 But here's what they're missing: retail managers supporting 1P vendors are getting hit hardest.

-If you're a small-to-midsize CPG brand doing less than $10M annually through Vendor Central, those Amazon account managers were already ghosts.
-Now they're being eliminated entirely.
 This isn't just corporate restructuring.
-It's the final chapter in a story that started in November 2024, when Amazon terminated thousands of small vendor accounts under $5-10M.
+It's the final chapter in a story that started in November 2024, when Amazon terminated thousands of small vendor accounts under $5–10M.

-Amazon doesn't want small 1P relationships.
-They're too resource-intensive, too low-margin, and misaligned with where the company's headed.
-In this blog, we'll break down what Amazon's 1P exodus really means for CPG brands, why traditional alternatives create more problems than they solve, and how the 2P+ partnership model offers a smarter path forward for brands caught in the squeeze.
+What follows is the full picture: what Amazon's 1P exodus means for CPG brands, why the traditional alternatives create more problems than they solve, and how the 2P retail operator model offers a structurally different path forward.

 The 1P Purge Pushing Small Brands Out